 Allroad is to Audi what Cross Country is to Volvo: Jacked-up station wagons with plastic body cladding designed to lure buyers away from SUVs.
 Audi has been making its Allroad models for 20 years now, and the latest in the line is the redesigned 2020 A6 Allroad.
 The wagon gets some new tech, including features normally found on dedicated off-roaders.
-That’s the good news.
-The bad news is that Audi still won’t bring the A6 Allroad to the United States.
+While many wagons bypass the United States, the Allroad will return to these shores for the new model year.

-The A6 Allroad sits taller than the A6 Avant it’s based on (that model isn’t sold in the U.S., either), and comes standard with adaptive air suspension, which can raise or lower the ride height based on speed and the selected driving mode.
-The standard ride height offers 5.5 inches of ground clearance, according to Audi, making it easier to negotiate uneven terrain.
-The ride height can be raised even more at low speeds, and lowers automatically at higher speeds.
+The A6 Allroad sits taller than the A6 Avant it’s based on (that model isn’t sold in the U.S., but we do get the A6 sedan), and comes standard with adaptive air suspension, which can raise or lower the ride height based on speed and the selected driving mode.
+The standard ride height offers 5.5 inches of ground clearance, according to Audi.
+The Allroad can also jack itself up, increasing ground clearance to 7.3 inches and making it easier to negotiate uneven terrain.
+The ride height also lowers automatically at higher speeds.

 Most A6 Allroad owners will likely never take their vehicles off-road, but Audi included some tech to help if they do.
 The Allroad gets hill descent control, which holds the car at a set speed between 1.2 mph and 18.6 mph, and can brake any of the four wheels individually to ensure a smooth descent.
 A tilt-angle sensor warns the driver if it detects that the vehicle is at risk of tipping over.